 After the students have passed the theories and research methods exams, they will be eligible to complete the specialization exam.
 For the specialization exam, students will meet with their specialization committee (advisor and 2 additional faculty) to discuss the organizational structure for a comprehensive literature review (25-30 pages) in the student's area of expertise before writing the paper.
 The paper may be viewed as Chapter 2 of a dissertation.
 The specialization committee will discuss and decide on the deadlines for submitting the written portion of the exam, the oral portion of the exam, and the specific formatting guidelines.
+The student will have 4-6 weeks to write the specialization exam.
+While writing the exam, students may only consult with their advisor if they have a logistical question (e.g., clarification on length, due date, etc.).
+The specialization exam is to be written independently, once the student and committee have discussed the topic and deadlines of the exam.
+Students may not ask their advisors or others with help proofreading the document.
 The specialization oral portion will be scheduled within 3-4 weeks after the written portion is submitted.

 Final results of the Specialization portion of the Qualifying Exams will be discussed at the following faculty meeting or an electronic vote will be requested from the faculty during the summer for approval.
-The official results will be provided to the student with copy to the Graduate Program Director and the student's advisor.
+The official results will be provided to the student via a memo with copy to the Graduate Program Director and the student's advisor.
+If a student fails a specialization exam, they will have one opportunity to revise and resubmit the exam.
+The revised specialization exam will be on the same topic as the original exam, but the paper will need to be substantially revised according to the committee's recommendations.